 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Calais and book an accommodation of your choice.

-The Burghers Of Calais, Calais Reviews - Write a Review
+The Burghers Of Calais, Calais Reviews

 Before the immigrants calias was nice now it's full of immigrants and looks like a run down place